 The real estate business of Gurgaon Infospace Ltd is also a venture in which the company owned a piece of land and entered into a development agreement with Unitech group in which the Unitech group seems to have built the property, marketed it as “Unitech Infospace Sector 21” and leased it.
 In lieu of the contribution of land, the IST group is getting 28% of the revenue of the project.

 Currently, in FY2016, IST group has invested in/purchased sublease of two commercial properties at NOIDA.
-It remains to be seen whether these properties are barren land taken directly on sublease from NOIDA, which are yet to be developed or these are completely build & functional/nearing completion buildings.
+It remains to be seen whether these properties are barren land taken directly on a sublease from NOIDA, which are yet to be developed or these are completely built & functional/nearing completion buildings.

 An investor may see a sample of the marketing attempts of a lease transaction by the IST group by visiting the website of the IST group.